wizmo2/TAudio-Case/hass/Readme.md

 Squeezelite-esp32 is an Ultra-Cool project to create home built squeezebox devices using custom boards like SqueezeAmp or off-the-shelf ESP32 development boards.
 This project is based on the TTGO T9 (TAudio) development board.

-The (in development) code changes allow integration with the also Ultra-Cool Home-Assistant project, to control the LED strips.
+The (in development) code changes allow integration with the also Ultra-Cool Home-Assistant project, to incorporate into you home automation.

 The yaml examples show how to configure home-assistant to
 - Control the LEDS using the light template platform